alexchinco/bayes-reference-site/content/tests.md

 | Child with febrile URI, no ear-specific symptoms | 10% | $20 \times 10\% \geq 100\%$ | $\frac{1}{2} \times 10\% = 5\%$ |
 | Child with ear pain and fever | 50% | $20 \times 50\% \geq 100\%$ | $\frac{1}{2} \times 50\% = 25\%$ |

 $20 \times 10\% \geq 100\%$: exact posterior is 69%. $20 \times 50\% \geq 100\%$: exact posterior is 95%.
 Negative-test exact posterior at 50% prior is 33% (simple approximation gives 25%).
-Bulging is the otoscopic finding that most reliably distinguishes AOM from otitis media with effusion (OME), and the 2013 AAP guideline makes it an operational requirement for the diagnosis.
+Bulging is highly specific for middle ear effusion in acutely symptomatic children — when present, it strongly indicates AOM.
 The negative Bayes factor is weak ($1/2\times$) because nearly half of true AOM cases lack frank bulging on examination; cloudiness and distinctly impaired mobility were each more sensitive than bulging in the Karma data.
 Distinguish AOM (bulging, opaque, often hyperaemic) from OME (retracted or neutral, air-fluid level, no bulging).
 Crying alone can redden a TM and produce a false impression of inflammation — judge color in a calm child.

 - **+ result:** at a *coin-flip* prior (child with ear pain and fever, 50%), risk pushes to 95% — strong confirmation
 - **− result:** drops to 25% (exact 33%) — bulging misses about half of AOM, so its absence doesn't rule it out